ouster-lidar/ouster-sdk/docs/python/viz/viz-api-tutorial.rst

 .. note::

-    Yes, we know, it's a little bit weird to have different 2D coordinate systems for :class:`.viz.Image` and :class:`.viz.Label` so we may revisit these in the future.
+    Currently the :class:`.viz.Image` has a different 2D coordinate system than the :class:`.viz.Label`.
+This is likely to change in the future.

 Point Clouds: the ``Cloud`` object
 ==================================